PanAnastasiy/innowise_trainee/TASKS/task_4/README.md

-# Task 4 — Анализ данных о студентах и комнатах
+# Task 4 — Student and Room Data Analysis

-Проект выполняет анализ данных о студентах и их распределении по комнатам, используя PostgreSQL в качестве базы данных.
-Результаты сохраняются в форматах **JSON** и **XML**.
+This project performs analysis of students and their room assignments using **PostgreSQL** as the database.
+The results are exported in **JSON** and **XML** formats.

+---

-####  1. Using PostgreSQL database to create a data schema corresponding to the files in the attachment.
+#### 1. Using PostgreSQL database to create a data schema corresponding to the files in the attachment

-Был создан скрипт для генерации базы данных, согласно схеме связей в json-файлах - **`students-schema.sql`**.
+A script was created to generate the database according to the relationships in the JSON files — **`students-schema.sql`**.

+---

-####  2. Write a script to load these two files and write data to the database.
+#### 2. Write a script to load these two files and write data to the database

-Были созданы классы обработчики для соединения (**DBConnection**) и загрузки данных (**JSONHandler**) в бд.
+Handler classes were implemented for database connections (**DBConnection**) and loading JSON data into the database (**JSONHandler**).

+---

 #### 3. Write necessary queries to the database

-Был создан скрипт для реализации запросов к бд с анализом их выполнения - **`queries.sql`**.
+A script was created to implement queries on the database and analyze their results — **`queries.sql`**.

+---

 #### 4. Propose options for optimizing queries using indexes.
-As a result we need to generate a SQL query that adds the required indexes.
+As a result we need to generate a SQL query that adds the required indexes

-Для ускорения выполнения запросов добавлены индексы в **`create-indexes.sql`** По итогу запросы выполняются значительно быстрее за счёт оптимизированных индексов.
+Indexes were added to improve query performance — **`create-indexes.sql`**.
+As a result, the queries run significantly faster due to optimized indexing.

+---

 #### 5. Unload the result in JSON or XML format

-Были реализованы классы для корректного форматирования и сохранения в нужный формат результатов SQL-запросов (**JSONReporter** и **XMLReporter**).
+Classes were implemented for correctly formatting and saving SQL query results in the desired output format (**JSONReporter** and **XMLReporter**).

+---

 #### 6. The command interface should support some input parameters

-Архитектура решения разработана с использованием принципов ООП и SOLID, обеспечивая четкое разделение ответственности.
+The solution architecture follows **OOP** and **SOLID** principles, providing a clear separation of responsibilities.